applicvision/frontend-friends/README.md

 	app.state.name = event.target.value
 }

-// Again, we assume an element with id app somewhere in the document. app.mount(document.getElementById('app'))
+// Here we assume an element with id app somewhere in the document. app.mount(document.getElementById('app'))
 ```